-The first Campionette, the student newsletter, was published 105 years ago, on November 11, 1917.
-The first Editor of the Campionette was Tom O'Connor, class of 1920.
+The first Campionette, the student newsletter, was published 106 years ago, on November 11, 1917.
+The first editor of the Campionette was Tom O'Connor, class of 1920.
 The last official issue was the one announcing the closing of the school in May 1975.
-Over the years various classes have published special editions for their class reunions, of which some have been pretty extravagant.
+Over the years, various classes have published special editions for their class reunions, some of which have been pretty extravagant.

 This year is the 50th reunion of Campion Class of 1972 as well as the 150 anniversary of Prairie du Chien.
 This summer in Prairie will be busy.

 Our spawning grounds, Prairie du Chien, is celebrating their 150th anniversary this year.

 From Dan Lipke '72, Tim Dickey '72, Tom Olson '72

 THE WORLD BELONGS TO THOSE WHO SHOW UP